6 crucial factors to React Native Vs. Native Performance

 1. Cross platform

-Whereas, native programming requires the use of platform specific coding language for development such as Objective C or Swift for iOS, Java for Android and so on.
-Therefore, they have longer development time which further increases the project scope and development processes as different teams will be required to work on each platform.
+Whereas, native programming requires the use of platform specific coding language for development such as Objective C or Swift for iOS, Java or Kotlin for Android.
+Therefore, they typically have longer development time which further increases the project scope and development processes as different teams will be required to work on each platform.

 3. Memory allocation